China decries foreign interference in detained academic case

-BEIJING China decried what it called interference in its internal affairs on Friday, after both the United States and European Union voiced concern over the detention of a high-profile ethnic Uighur academic from the restive western region of Xinjiang.
+BEIJING China decried what it said was interference in its internal affairs on Friday after both the United States and European Union voiced concern over the detention of a high-profile ethnic Uighur academic from the restive western region of Xinjiang.

-Police in Beijing on Wednesday seized Ilham Tohti, a prominent economist who has championed the rights of the Muslim Uighur community, from his home and his whereabouts were unknown, his wife and a close friend told Reuters.
+Police in Beijing on Wednesday seized Ilham Tohti, a prominent economist who has championed the rights of the Muslim Uighur community in Xinjiang, at his home and his whereabouts were unknown, his wife and close friend told Reuters.

 "China's law is sacred and inviolable," he added.
 "We oppose any country or party using human rights as a pretext to criticise another country's normal law enforcement and interfere in its internal politics and judicial sovereignty."